ErikKassubek/ADVOCATE/README.md

 ## Documentation

-A detailed description of the inner workings can be found in the [doc](doc) folder (currently in the process of being rewritten and therefore not complete)
+A detailed description of the inner workings can be found in the [doc](doc) folder (currently in the process of being rewritten and therefore not complete).

 ## Usage